jagprog5/dev-guide/README.md

 # Moderation

-This document is intended as an augmentation, not a substitution, for your own thinking.
+This document is intended as a guide, not a substitution, for your own thinking.
 Understand the situation and use your judgment.

 # Modularity